Laton, California

 Laton (/ˈleɪtən/ LAY-tən) is a census-designated place (CDP) in Fresno County, California, United States.
 The population was 1,967 at the 2020 census, up from 1,824 at the 2010 census.
 Laton is located 23 mi south-southeast of Fresno, at an elevation of 259 feet (79 m).

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.5 sqmi, all of it land.

 History

 Laton's first post office opened in 1900, having been transferred from Lillis.
 The name honors Charles A. Laton, who owned the Rancho Laguna de Tache Mexican land grant.

 Demographics

+Laton first appeared as an unincorporated place in the 1960 U.S. census; and as a census designated place in the 1980 United States census.